rust-lang/rust/src/doc/guide.md

 }
 ```

-You separate arguments with a comma, both when you call the function, as well
-as when you declare it.

-Unlike `let`, you _must_ declare the types of function arguments.
-This does
-not work:
+But this does not work:

 ```{ignore}
 fn print_number(x, y) {